SadeghTabas-NOAA/CPSC8430-DeepLearning/Readme.md

 ### HW01-DeepLearning

-In order to run the codes just simply open ot through Google colab and run.
+In order to run the codes just simply open them through Google colab and run.
 Thanks,
 Sadegh,